Arpit-Padmani/Brand-Guid-Project/README.md

-# 🎨 Brand Guide AI - Fresher Test
+# 🎨 Brand Guide AI

 A **Streamlit-based AI tool** to check compliance of social media posts against brand guidelines.
 Upload a **brand guideline PDF** and an **image**, and the app will verify **color, text, and logo compliance** using AI and image processing.